 Qualtrics’ Privacy Shield self-certification does not cover human resources data.

 Qualtrics self-certifies with Privacy Shield.
-A self-assessment is signed by a corporate officer or other authorized representative of the organization at least once a year and made available upon request by individuals or in the context of an investigation or a complaint about non-compliance.
-Qualtrics is required to respond promptly to EU individual inquiries, and other requests for information from the Department of Commerce relating to its adherence to the Privacy Shield Principles.
+A self-assessment is signed by a company officer or other authorized representative of the organization at least once a year and made available upon request by individuals or in the context of an investigation or a complaint about non-compliance.
+Qualtrics is required to respond promptly to EU or Swiss individual inquiries, and other requests for information from the Department of Commerce relating to its adherence to the Privacy Shield Principles.

-Under Privacy Shield, an individual has the possibility, under certain conditions, to invoke binding arbitration for complaints regarding Privacy Shield compliance not resolved by any of the other Privacy Shield mechanisms.
+Under Privacy Shield, an individual has the right, under certain conditions, to invoke binding arbitration for complaints regarding Privacy Shield compliance not resolved by any of the other Privacy Shield mechanisms.
+Under Privacy Shield, Qualtrics must respond to individual complaints within 45 days.
 For additional information, visit: https://www.privacyshield.gov/article?id=ANNEX-I-introduction

 Qualtrics’ Independent Dispute Resolution (IDR) Provider is: